 That said, Ofcom have previously remarked on Virgin's traffic management for its part in the reduction of speed for Virgin Media customers at peak times - but it's not clear by how much.

 For example: once customers on their 50Mb package have uploaded 1GB of data in the space of an hour between 4pm and 11pm weekdays, and between 11am and 11pm at weekends, their upload speeds will be throttled by up to 50% for 60 minutes.

 Those with faster connections can upload more before they're throttled - 152Mb and 200Mb customers can upload just over 2GB of data before they're affected.

 If users continue to upload data and hit a second threshold, their uploads will be slowed even further, and for another two hours from that point.

-Since February 2013, BT haven't applied any kind of limit, soft or otherwise, to their unlimited packages - and more recently they stopped managing their capped packages too.
+Since February 2013, BT haven't applied any kind of limit, soft or otherwise, to their unlimited packages - and they've recently stopped managing their capped packages too.

 The research suggests that BT Infinity may well provide a more consistent service in the evenings, particularly for heavier users.

 Usage limit differences

 As we've noted above, Infinity broadband comes with either a 25GB download limit or an unlimited allowance.

 The new limit is just about enough for those who want superfast broadband in order to stream a few hours of SD video per night without interruption, as well as surfing and checking emails - or for those who have BT TV and can therefore access their on demand content through the set top box, which doesn't count towards data limits.